Niraj21611/codeantai/README.md

 ---

 ## Overview
-This project demonstrates my skills in frontend development using ReactJS, HTML, and CSS.
+This project demonstrates my skills in front-end development using ReactJS, HTML, and CSS.
 The implementation was done considering efficient coding practices and reusable components.

 ### Objectives
-- Create a replica of given design file.
+- Create a replica of the given design file.
 - Ensure functionality and responsiveness across devices.
-- Develop reusable and clean code understandable for other's
+- Develop reusable and clean code understandable for others

 ---